grain-lang/grain/stdlib/sys/time.md

 ## Values

-Functions and constants included in the Sys/Time module.
+Functions and constants included in the Time module.

 ### Time.**realTime**